/

 Don’t react right away

-It’s hard not to lose your cool when your kid asks for a cracker, gets said cracker and then suddenly throws it on the floor and has an epic tantrum about it now being on the floor.
+It’s hard not to lose your cool when your kid asks for a cracker, gets said cracker, and then suddenly throws it on the floor and has an epic tantrum about it now being on the floor.
 But you’ll only add fuel to the fire if you yell or demand a rational explanation for that irrational action.
 Instead, suggests Smerling, “Acknowledge that they don’t want the cracker and leave them alone.
 Don’t try to bargain with them or make them stop the tantrum.
 Just pause.
-You might find that just a few minutes later they’re through with the crackers now.”
+You might find that just a few minutes later, they’re through with the crackers now.”
 That simple little pause can defuse the situation.
 Then you can move on to another activity and put the cracker trauma behind you.

 Let them help you

-Toddlers want to be grown up—and to be just like you.
+Toddlers want to be grown-up—and to be just like you.
 To that end, make them feel essential to a task’s success.
-Ask them to gather their stuffed animals for a car trip or have them retrieve an item from the grocery-store shelf.
+Ask them to gather their stuffed animals for a car trip or have them retrieve an item from the grocery store shelf.
 Whenever my toddler hears the phrase, “I really need your help,” I’m always rewarded with the biggest smile—and actual help!
 It may only last for 10 seconds, but it’s enough to make everyone happy and proud.

 Try “strategic ignoring”

 While this may not help you during a public tantrum, it can help over the long haul.
-According to Huang, it entails praising your child’s desired behaviors—and not only ignoring the undesired ones but also redirecting your attention elsewhere.
+According to Huang, it entails praising your child’s desired behaviours—and not only ignoring the undesired ones but also redirecting your attention elsewhere.
 “You are actually doing a ton of parenting when you’re strategically ignoring,” she says.
-“You’re watching and waiting for the very moment when your child starts doing the desired behavior so you can immediately follow up with praise.”
+“You’re watching and waiting for the very moment when your child starts doing the desired behaviour so you can immediately follow up with praise.”

 Employ the ancient art of distraction